How to Set Java Environment Path in Ubuntu Linux

 Apply Changes Without Rebooting

-Changes to /etc/environment take effect only after you log out and log back in, or reboot the system.
+The system reads /etc/environment only at login, so changes require logging out and back in, or rebooting.
 To apply the changes immediately in your current terminal session without logging out, run:

 source /etc/environment